mbahvw/kit-katacoda-scenarios/kubectl-advance/step9.md

 If you list the nodes now, you will find the status of  `node01`  set to `Ready,SchedulingDisabled`:
 `kubectl get nodes`{{execute}}

-Please click on the Continue to move to Draining node -Part III
+Please click on the Continue to move to Draining node